-The Greater Oklahoma City area was settled at the shot of a gun at the famous Land Run of 1889, bringing thousands of homesteaders from around the world to stake their claim to acres of opportunity.
+The Greater Oklahoma City area was founded at the shot of a gun at the famous Land Run of 1889.
 That same entrepreneurial spirit is embedded in our state and in the character of our people.

 This spirit of growth combined with our ability to successfully collaborate on issues of importance has fostered economic diversification and steady and sustainable growth.
 This can best be seen in our major industry clusters:

 Our corporate presence is impressive, with companies including Dell Inc.; Xerox; Williams-Sonoma; Sprint; Hertz; The Hartford; Farmers and York International calling the region home.
 But equally impressive is the list of companies who were born and grown here: Sonic, America's Drive In; Love's Travel Stops & Country Stores; Paycom; American Fidelity; Orange Leaf; Devon Energy; Chesapeake Energy; Braum's; Hobby Lobby; Express Personnel; Sandridge Energy; Cytovance Biologics and Hoffman Bikes/Mat Hoffman Enterprises.